teivah/100-go-mistakes/README.md

 #### #33: Making wrong assumptions during map iterations (ordering and map insert during iteration)

-To ensure predictable outputs when using maps, remember that a map data structure
+To ensure predictable outputs when using maps, remember that a map data structure:
 * Doesn’t order the data by keys
 * Doesn’t preserve the insertion order
 * Doesn’t have a deterministic iteration order